freedom7341/G-standards/AV1(Vehicles)/AV11(Land vehicles)/AV112(Passenger vehicles)/AV1122(Suspension)/AV11222(Hydraulic)/AV112221(Jackpody)/readme.md

 #### 10. Prepare points for hydraulics.
 The point for wire hydraulic can be set using a prop or specific "Precision Alignment" functions.
+In Jackpody's suspension the point is usually set 30-48 units above the wheel, and maybe 6-12 units to the inside of the car to prevent wheels popping too easily.

 #### 11. Make hydraulics.
 Make the wire hydraulics and, preferably, put their controllers on a seperate prop.